MicrosoftDocs/dataexplorer-docs/data-explorer/data-connection-event-hub-csharp.md

 > * [Azure Resource Manager template](data-connection-event-hub-resource-manager.md)

 [!INCLUDE [data-connector-intro](includes/data-connector-intro.md)]

-In this article, you create an event hub data connection for Azure Data Explorer by using C#.
+In this article, you create an Event Hubs data connection for Azure Data Explorer by using C\#.

 ## Prerequisites